verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md

 Zooming-in Even Further
 ------------------------

-### Visualize Reads with BioConductor
+### Visualize Reads with Bioconductor

-We can also retrieve the reads from the [Genomics Reads API](https://cloud.google.com/genomics/v1beta2/reference/readgroupsets) for a given sample and examine coverage:
+We can also retrieve the reads from the [Genomics Reads API](https://cloud.google.com/genomics/reference/rest/v1/readgroupsets) for a given sample and examine coverage:

 ```r
 galignments <- getReads(readGroupSetId="CMvnhpKTFhDnk4_9zcKO3_YB", chromosome="17",